arrow_back Back to Blog

 Glassmorphism is a design style that mimics the visual properties of frosted glass.
 It's characterized by:

-• Background blur effect
+• Background blur for that signature frosted look

-• Multi-layered approach with floating elements
+• Multi-layered depth with floating, overlapping elements

 Creating the Glass Effect